Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 Malta has a rich, 7000-year history, with numerous and timeless Megalithic temples and sites (such as Ggantija, the oldest freestanding temple in the world, the underground St Paul’s and St. Agatha’s catacombs and The Knights of St. John’s sites) – the predecessor energy can be seen and felt everywhere.

-Malta is truly mythic with megaliths, medieval dungeons and Calypso’s Cave.
+Malta is truly mythic, with megaliths, medieval dungeons and Calypso’s Cave.
 The towns and villages are full of Renaissance cathedrals and Baroque palaces and history.
 The countryside is scattered with the oldest known human structures in the world.

 Alchemical history of Malta

 Some researchers suggest that the Knights of St. John have inherited the alchemical secrets and traditions from their former rivals in Outremer, the Knights of the Temple.
-For example, two of Renaissance alchemists, George Ripley and Cagliostro, claimed to have been taught the inner secret by the Knights of St. John on Malta, the world’s best alchemical training centre with Malta’s megalithic temples and chamber.
-The big question is who were “giants” who built the temples and vaults of Neolithic Malta?
+For example, two Renaissance alchemists, George Ripley and Cagliostro, claimed to have been taught the inner secret by the Knights of St. John on Malta, the world’s best alchemical training centre with Malta’s megalithic temples and chamber.
+The big question is, who were the “giants” who built the temples and vaults of Neolithic Malta?
 Does Malta offer an insight into the spiritual perspectives of Europe’s original geomancers?

 Malta’s sacred sites

-There are many sacred sites in Malta, including the world-famous ancient underground ‘Hypogeum’ temple and the ‘Tarxien’ prehistoric temples and other goddesses sites.
+There are many sacred sites in Malta, including the world-famous ancient underground ‘Hypogeum’ temple and the ‘Tarxien’ prehistoric temples and other goddess sites.
 It looks like the Maltese were believers in fertility rituals focused around the existence of several hundred discoveries of large-bodied ‘mother goddess’ statuettes, such as the ‘sleeping lady’ or ‘Sleeping Mother’.

-The Hypogeum of Ħal Saflieni (‘underground’ in Greek), is a prehistoric underground cave system of temples dating to the Saflieni period (3300-3000 BC) – the only one in the world and is located in Paola, Malta.
+The Hypogeum of Ħal Saflieni (‘underground’ in Greek) is a prehistoric underground cave system of temples dating to the Saflieni period (3300-3000 BC) – the only one in the world and is located in Paola, Malta.
 It became a necropolis in prehistoric times after it was a sanctuary.
 The Oracle Room has powerful acoustic resonance properties and is elaborately painted with spirals in red ochre with circular spots.

 Hypogeum of Malta, the oracle room